Last Updated on 10th November 2021 by Mike@bitaboutbritain

 Caerlaverock Castle is now in the hands of Historic Scotland.
 And I must say they are doing a really terrific job – the loos are clean, the café serves good coffee, nice snacks and the people are exceedingly friendly.
 However, I did have minor reservations concerning a slightly naff video about the 14th century siege, with Tony Robinson taking the lead in period costume.
 Don’t get me wrong – I like Tony Robinson very much and will happily sit and watch back episodes of ‘Time Team’; but I suspect this particular project was someone else’s cunning plan, not Tony’s.
 Of course, it doesn’t help that I’m deeply envious of what seems to me such a great way of making a living.

-Anyroadup, Caerlaverock Castle is a classic place to visit in Dumfries and Galloway, part of Scotland that people all too often pass by.
-Find Caerlaverock and other castles in the attraction directory.
+Anyroadup, Caerlaverock Castle is a classic place to visit in Dumfries and Galloway, part of Scotland that people all too often pass by, speeding north or south along the M74.
+Find out more about Caerlaverock from Historic Scotland and discover other castles and Places to Visit on A Bit About Britain.